techspider/jsterm/README.md

  * Completely customizable terminal (font, colors, etc).
  * Authentic terminal experience with a blinking cursor, etc.
  * Easy implementation.
 All you need is a DIV container and 4 lines of code for the most basic example.
+ * Automatically converts unknown objects to JSON when printing.
+ * Can print advanced objects such as HTML elements.

 ## Example (no input)